teleported-cat/Bean-Scene-Reservation/README.md

 As **staff**, you can capture reservations into the system from phone, email, or in-person reservation requests, track all reservations within the system, and update a reservation's status (pending, confirmed, in-progress, completed, or cancelled).

-As a **manager**, you have access to managing the areas & tables recorded within the system, schedule sittings in bulk over a period of time, track all reservations, manage all user accounts, view reports visualising reservation data, and have access to all staff functionality.
+As a **manager**, you have access to managing the areas & tables recorded within the system, schedule sittings in bulk over a period of time, track all reservations, manage all user accounts, view reports visualising reservation data, and have access to all staff functionalities.

 ## How Reservations Work